-In the early hours of 30 June 1971, the Soviet Union prepared to welcome its three latest cosmonaut heroes back to Earth after a record-breaking mission.
+In the early hours of 30 June 1971, the Soviet Union prepared to welcome its three latest cosmonaut heroes back to Earth after a record-breaking space mission.
 Not only had the Soyuz 11 team—Georgi Dobrovolski, Vladislav Volkov, and Viktor Patsayev—spent more than 23 days in orbit, but they had also successfully occupied the world’s first true space station.
 It was a fitting response to the U.S. achievement of placing a man on the Moon.
 As the commander of one of the recovery helicopters spotted the parachute of Soyuz 11’s descent module, it was a glorious sight.
-The helicopters touched down and the would-be rescuers made their way cheerfully to the spacecraft, still superheated and charred from re-entry.
+The helicopters touched down and the would-be rescuers made their way cheerfully to the spacecraft, still superheated and charred from reentry.

 They could not have anticipated the horror that they would find inside.

 Soyuz 11’s touchdown was wholly automatic, from the parachute deployment to the firing of solid-fueled soft-landing rockets in the base of the descent module.
 It was 2:16 a.m.
 Moscow Time when the vehicle came to terra firma.
 The three cosmonauts had broken the previous space endurance record of 18 days, set by another Soyuz crew in 1970, and had almost doubled the U.S. Gemini 7 record.
-And for three weeks, Russia had been abuzz with the names of Dobrovolski, Volkov, and Patsayev: the men had their own slot on Moscow television, young girls had turned Volkov into a teen idol and pin-up star, and their landing was accompanied by a carnival atmosphere.
+And for three weeks, Russia had been abuzz with the names of Dobrovolski, Volkov, and Patsayev: the cosmonauts had their own slot on Moscow television, young girls had turned Volkov into a teen idol and pin-up star, and their landing was accompanied by a carnival atmosphere.

 No one could have been more shocked than Nikolai Kamanin, the commander of the cosmonaut team, and veteran cosmonaut Alexei Yeliseyev, who waited more than an hour for news of a successful recovery … but were greeted with news of catastrophe, in the form of three numbers: 1-1-1.
 Those numbers spoke of something inescapably tragic … the entire crew was dead.